simonekranawetter/software-analysis-final/readme.md

 ## Requirements

-+ You are contracted to build a system to handle courses.
-A user should be able to regiser and log in with email and password.
+You are contracted to build a system to handle courses.

++ A user should be able to regiser and log in with email and password.
-+ In the system there's even administratiors.
++ In the system there's even administrators.
 Those administrators are added by a system administrator or by other administrators with the right administrative roles.
 + Systemadmin has an account from the start and is a non-removable role without first assigning system admin to another admin.

 + Admins should be able to add lecturers to the system and add users and admin users.